input-output-hk/adrestia/Bug-Classification.md

 ##### Role

-Inform the team and external partners about the severity of a defect to help driving decisions such as, setting priorities or delaying a release.
+Inform the team and external partners about the severity of a defect to help drive decisions such as setting priorities or delaying a release.

 ##### Levels